 One of my goals for 2015 is to learn more about using herbs, both in cooking and for medicinal purposes.
 For years I’ve purchased herb combinations to help take care of my family.
 It’s been good for us.
 But I think I’m ready to take my herbal knowlege to the next level.

-HANE is offering a year membership for only $39 until November 30th.
-This will give you full access to the Herbarium and get a pretty fun cooking ebook, also you’ll get any ebooks they publish this year.
+The Herbarium membership is just $49 a year.
+This gives you full access to the Herbarium including the intensives that are in there.
 You’ll be able to print up any or all the articles to make a personal reference notebook.

 What are your favorite herbs to use in your home?